0xdea/jiggy/README.md

 >
 > -- Rick Sanchez

-Jiggy is a minimalistic cross-platform mouse jiggler written in Rust.
-This may be useful for "reasons".
+Jiggy is a minimalistic (but effective) cross-platform mouse jiggler written in Rust.
+It might be useful for a number of "reasons".

 *Disclaimer: I'm not responsible for any problems that might arise due to using this program to pretend you're "working from home".*